Methodism: Sources of teaching

 American Methodist theologian Albert Outler, in assessing John Wesley's own practices of theological reflection, proposes a methodology termed the "Wesleyan Quadrilateral".
 Wesley's Quadrilateral is referred to in Methodism as "our theological guidelines" and is taught to its ministers (clergy) in seminary as the primary approach to interpreting Scripture and gaining guidance for moral questions and dilemmas faced in daily living.

 Traditionally, Methodists declare the Bible (Old and New Testaments) to be the only divinely inspired Scripture and the primary source of authority for Christians.
 The historic Methodist understanding of Scripture is based on the superstructure of Wesleyan covenant theology.
-Methodists also make use of tradition, drawing primarily from the teachings of the Church Fathers, as a source of authority.
+Methodists also make use of tradition, drawing primarily from the teachings of the Church Fathers, as a secondary source of authority.
 Tradition may serve as a lens through which Scripture is interpreted.
 Theological discourse for Methodists almost always makes use of Scripture read inside the wider theological tradition of Christianity.

-John Wesley himself contended that a part of the theological method would involve experiential faith.
+John Wesley contended that a part of the theological method would involve experiential faith.
 In other words, truth would be vivified in personal experience of Christians (overall, not individually), if it were really truth.
 And every doctrine must be able to be defended rationally.
 He did not divorce faith from reason.
 By reason, one asks questions of faith and seeks to understand God's action and will.
 Tradition, experience and reason, however, were subject always to Scripture, Wesley argued, because only there is the Word of God revealed "so far as it is necessary for our salvation."